Business planning: Why conduct a multiyear strategic financial plan

 Why should businesses go through a planning exercise?
 How much effort should be put into it?
 These are questions many business leaders ask as they try to improve their company performance and value.
 If a company is already successful, what benefit is there to take time and effort to conduct a planning effort?

-Rob Daly, senior advisor with RSM’s Center for Business Transition, and Dave Stouffer, a business planning professional who has designed and led business planning processes for numerous firms, recently discussed why and how to conduct a multiyear financial and strategic planning process.
+Rob Daly, senior advisor with Business Transition Advisory Services group, and a business planning professional who has designed and led business planning processes for numerous firms, recently discussed why and how to conduct a multiyear financial and strategic planning process.
 Excerpts from their conversation follow below.

 What does a good business plan look like and what is included?